Nelson Velazquez Preview, Player Props: Royals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (5.80).
+- The Athletics have the last-ranked team ERA among all league pitching staffs (5.79).

-- The Athletics give up the fifth-most home runs in baseball (169 total, 1.4 per game).
+- Athletics pitchers combine to give up 170 total home runs at a clip of 1.4 per game (fifth-most in the league).

-- Blackburn (3-3) takes the mound for the Athletics in his 14th start of the season.
-He has a 4.09 ERA in 72 2/3 innings pitched, with 74 strikeouts.
+- Jimenez will make his first start of the season for the Athletics.

-- In his last appearance on Wednesday, the righty threw seven scoreless innings against the St. Louis Cardinals while surrendering six hits.
+- The 29-year-old righty has nine appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.